12 Best Cafes in Colchester Town Centre — Independent Coffee Shops Worth Visiting

 Address: 74 High Street, Colchester CO1 1UE

 The Minories is a contemporary art gallery in a Georgian townhouse on the High Street, and its ground-floor café is a quiet, civilised option for coffee and light refreshments alongside a browse of the current exhibition.
-Entry to the gallery is free, and the café provides a peaceful break from the busier High Street options.
+Entry to the gallery is free.
 The combination of art and coffee makes it particularly good for solo visitors or those who want a contemplative midday pause.

 How to Choose the Right Colchester Café